Venafi/cert-manager-venafi-demo/README.md

 * Docker

-* Kubernetes 1.7+ If you not familiar with Kubernetes we would recommend to use minikube - https://github.com/kubernetes/minikube#quickstart
+* Kubernetes 1.7+ If you are not familiar with Kubernetes we recommend using minikube - https://github.com/kubernetes/minikube#quickstart
 To view your cluster run: `minikube dashboard`

-After quickstart installation you should be ready to go.
+After the quickstart installation you should be ready to go.

 * kubectl - kubernetes command line client - https://kubernetes.io/docs/tasks/tools/install-kubectl/